gilgameshjw/hydejack-starter-kit/WORK/README.md

 #### Conversational Agents

-Since 2016, I have worked on conversational agents, starting with my R&D work for Constellation AI.
+Since 2016 I've been working on conversational agents, starting with my R&D work for Constellation AI.

 IVA was developed with Markus Thora and Denis Okyere as an end to end IO app allowing speech interactions with a logic compressed into a brain using HD computing combined with a language model.

-With Humbaba I and II and my some of my work with Interscript, I am building on the idea of software designed as "Union of conversational Agents".
-Such ideas are made more realistic by the newest language models (gpt's, ...).
+With the Humbaba projects and some of my work with Interscript, I've been working on the idea of software designed as a "Union of conversational Agents".
+Ideas of this kind are becoming more realistic with the development of the newest language models (gpt's, ...).

-Aside of the fun and elegant design, there are the need to allow people with little experience in software engineering to design software and the need to design smart system to allow for an interesting and smart interaction.
+The aforementionned approach has the potential to allow for people with little experience in software engineering to generate complex software as well as the design of truly smart systems.

-My work consists in the design of:
+I am working on:
 * conversational interfaces
 * graphical description of software (with simple technologies like lucidchart, etc...) and its automatised parsing and building
 * software design automation combining the above ideas with advanced language models